Budget Compression with Kinesiology Strip Technology

 Pros

-- ✓ Patented kinesiology strips target shin splints effectively
+- ✓ Patented kinesiology strips provide targeted support beyond basic compression

-- ✓ Footless design works with any boot-sock combo
+- ✓ Footless design works with your existing sock system

 Cons